syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.
+&#35;NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.

-#VALUE! - occurs if number or places is non-numeric, if DEC2HEX requires more than the number of characters specified in places.
+&#35;VALUE! - occurs if number or places is non-numeric, if DEC2HEX requires more than the number of characters specified in places.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/22.png](Calculate-functions_images/Calculate-functions_img90.png)

+_DEC2HEX_

 ### BIN2DEC